Amber Mark: Career

 Mark released her debut single "Space" to her SoundCloud in 2016.
 In 2017 she released her first album, 3:33am.
 She explained, "[t]hree has been a really common number in my life.
 My mother was born in 1953, my brother was born in 1983 and I was born in 1993.
 Then my mum passed away on June 3, at 10:23pm in 2013.
 Since then, I'd see threes everywhere.
 When I was writing the EP in New York... and out of the zone, I would check the clock and I always remember it being 3:33am."
 The album art features a photo taken by her sister, in which Mark is wearing a watch that reads 3:33.

-Each song on the record represents one of the six stages of grief.
+Each song on the record represents one of the six stages of grief around the death of her mother.
 The song "Monsoon" includes samples of her mother's voice.
 In 2018, she released the EP Conexão that included the single "Love Me Right".

+On October 2025, JD Sports and New Balance teamed up with her, along with rapper AZ Chike, for an exclusive limited edition sneakers release and campaign.

+She is featured in the single "How to Pray" along with Kendrick Lamar, from record producer and musician Dahi's debut studio album Black Boy (Alternative), released on 28 August 2026.